sachin1921/Operating-Systems/README.md

 ﻿# Operating-Systems
-**cd “<directory>”** - It changes the current directory to the “<directory>” that is entered.
+**cd &lt;directory&gt;** - It changes the current directory to the “<directory>” that is entered.
 If the directory is not present it will display an error.
 We can also use this to go back in a directory by using “cd ..”

 **clear** – Is used to clear the screen